Multiple-slit diffraction is a phenomenon of waves. An important property of a wave is its wavelength.

 The diffraction of a wave through a small hole can be explained using Huygens' principle.

-In the late 1600s, Christian Huygens proposed that each point on a wavefront
+Christian Huygens proposed that each point on a wavefront

 can be treated as the source of a new spherical wave.